 A native of England, Wright completed a Bachelor's degree (with honors) from De Montfort University (England) in 1996.
-He attained both a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Herts College (England).
+He attained both a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Hertfordshire College (England).
 While at NHC, Wright coached and played as the starting goalkeeper on the team that went to the 1997 National Championship game.
-Most recently, Wright finished a Masters Degree in Athletic Administration from PSU, graduating with a perfect gpa.
+Most recently, Wright finished a Master’s Degree in Athletic Administration from PSU, graduating with a perfect gpa.

 As a coach, Wright has worked across the world for various coaching organizations, including the academy system at English Premiership club Arsenal FC.
-Wright has attended countless professional games throughout the world, including three FIFA world cups, and holds the highest coaching licenses in the country; the USSF 'A' license, USSF National Youth License, NSCAA Advanced National License, NSCAA Goalkeeping License, as well as several licenses from the English FA / UEFA.
+Wright has attended countless professional games throughout the world, including three FIFA World Cups, and holds the highest coaching licenses in the country; the USSF 'A' license, USSF National Youth License, NSCAA Advanced National License, NSCAA Goalkeeping License, as well as several licenses from the English FA / UEFA.

-In addition to his duties at PSU, Wright has served as the head goalkeeping coach for the New Hampshire Olympic Development Program and currently serves the ODP program as both the head coach for the U-17 Boys Team and as the Assistant Director of Coaching.
-Wright also works as a licensing instructor of New Hampshire Soccer Association, and as a staff coach for the US Youth Soccer Region 1 Boys program.
-Wright is on the coaching advisory board for ‘Coaches Across Continents’ (a group dedicated to using soccer for empowerment in developing nations) and is the Coaching Director for both Complete Soccer Coach (an organization providing comprehensive online soccer resources) and Goals Galore Soccer Camps.
+Wright currently serves on the NSCAA soccer rankings committee, has served on the NCAA rankings committee, and has worked as the NCAA site rep at multiple NCAA Tournament locations.
+Wright is on the coaching advisory board for ‘Coaches Across Continents’ (a group dedicated to using soccer for empowerment in developing nations) and is the owner of Goals Galore Soccer Camps.
 Wright also worked for eight years as the Director of Coaching for PLAY SOCCER, recruiting and training hundreds of foreign coaches to work in communities throughout the northeast.